T of C

 Qin handbooks from Henan province

-The last five of the eight qin handbooks listed here are said to be connected to the 中州派 Zhongzhou School.
+The last five of the eight qin handbooks listed here are the ones said to be connected to the 中州派 Zhongzhou School.
 To my knowledge the stylistic aspects of the music in these guqin handbooks has not yet been established.
 The handbooks include:

 Other handbooks to consider: